 During the wet British Winter, the field might become poached.
 Its best to move water troughs and bucket to help reduce poaches around this area.
 You will need to rotate the grazing to avoid poaching or you can drain your fields.
 During the really cold days it is best if the horse stays in the stable but will need to be taken out once a day to maintain the horse’s health.
 The horse droppings should be removed in a quicker manner and an effective worming programme to reduce parasites should be completed.

 Extra care and attention will need to be given to older horses during the winter months.
 They will need to be stabled for a longer period of time, this will need to be well ventilated and not affecting their respiratory health.
 You should strategically place hay in different corners of the stable to encourage mobility.
 If they are finding it difficult to walk in the colder days, this might be because they are not warm enough.
 You should check with your vet to see whether your horse might require some Joint tablets.
 Routine checks for teeth and feet should not be overlooked.

 If you love horses, there is a theatre performance that might interest you, the War Horse show is a story about a young man’s dedication and love for his horse.
 He has to leave his horse but goes on an adventure to bring him back.
 The War Horse London theatre is the perfect place to go for Christmas with the family.
-War horse London theatre tickets are available for all ages.
+War Horse theatre tickets are available for all ages.

 Looking for a creative drama show in London?
 Want to see horses live near you?
 Come and join us, watch War Horse in our London theatre - a moving and imaginative drama show.
 Book your tickets now!